Lesson 6: Creating a Crosstab Report

 - In the Add Tables/Views/Queries dialog box, expand the JDBC connection node and then the Tables node, then select the Customers, Orders, Orders Detail, and Products tables and select Add to add them to the query.
 Select OK to close the dialog box.

 - In the Query Editor dialog box, Designer joins the tables together automatically based on the auto join criteria.
 Select all the columns in the Orders Detail table.
 For the Customers table, select the following columns: Customer Name, Customers_City, Customers_State, Customers_Country, Customers_Territory, and Customers_Region, and for the Products table, the following columns: Products_Product ID, Product Name, Category, Product Type Name, and Price.

 You may notice that here we do not select any columns in the Orders table, that is because in this report, columns in this table are not needed but we need this table to create joins between tables in the query.

 - Select Next in the Crosstab Wizard dialog box.

-- In the Display screen, add the DBField Category to the Columns box by selecting it and selecting , add Customers_Country to the Rows box by selecting it and selecting , add the Quantity DBField and Total formula to the Summaries box by selecting them and selecting one by one, and then double-click in the Aggregate text box and select Sum from the drop-down list to change the aggregate function of the two summaries.
+- In the Display screen, drag Category from the Resources box to the Columns box, drag Customers_Country to the Rows box, and drag Quantity and the formula Total to the Summaries box one by one, then double-click in the Aggregate text box and select Sum from the drop-down list to change the aggregate function of the two summaries.

-In this task, we will format the crosstab to make it look more professional.
+In this task, we format the crosstab to make it look more professional.

-- Right-click on the crosstab and select Position > Absolute, then drag it to the following position:
+- Right-click on the crosstab and navigate to Position > Absolute on the shortcut menu, then drag it to the following position:

-By setting the Position property of an object to absolute, the object will be located at the position specified by dragging and dropping or by setting its X and Y coordinate property values.
+By setting the Position property of an object to "absolute", Designer locates the object at the position specified by drag-and-drop editing or by setting its X and Y coordinate property values.